Diseases & Conditions : Non-Traumatic Emergencies

-Elderly persons, who often have other illnesses, such as heart disease or circulation problems, or take medications that interfere with the body's ability to regulate its temperature
+Elderly people, who often have other illnesses, such as heart disease or circulation problems, or take medicines that interfere with the body's ability to regulate its temperature

-Elderly persons with inadequate food, clothing, or heat; often these persons sit alone for hours or days at a time in a cold apartment or home; improper nutrition also makes them more susceptible to the cold
+Elderly people with inadequate food, clothing, or heat; often these people sit alone for hours or days at a time in a cold apartment or home; improper nutrition also makes them more susceptible to the cold

-Persons who remain outdoors for long periods of time, such as the homeless, hikers, and hunters
+People who stay outdoors for long periods of time, such as the homeless, hikers, and hunters

 What are the symptoms of hypothermia?

-The following are the most common symptoms of hypothermia.
-However, each individual may experience symptoms differently.
-Symptoms may include:
+The following are the most common symptoms of hypothermia:

 Shivering and exhaustion